yaegassy/coc-volar/README.md

 - To utilize various language features such as `IntelliSense`, `Diagnostics`, and more in the `<script>` blocks of `Vue` files, you need to install either `coc-tsserver` or `coc-tsserver-dev`.
   - `:CocInstall coc-tsserver` or `:CocInstall coc-tsserver-dev`
   - **Note**: `coc-volar` checks if `coc-tsserver` or `coc-tsserver-dev` are installed in the environment when opening a `Vue` file.
 If they are installed, `coc-volar` automatically starts `tsserver`.
-- If you have a project that previously enabled `Takeover mode` using the `volar.initializeTakeOverMode` command in `coc-volar`, you need to perform the following steps:
-  - The file `.vim/coc-settings.json` should have been created in the project root directory.
-In that file, the `tsserver.enable` setting is set to `false`.
-Please change it to `true`.

-    **.vim/coc-settings.json**:

-    ```jsonc
-    {
-      // ...snip
-      //"tsserver.enable": false // <-- Before
-      "tsserver.enable": true // <-- After | Change it to `true`, or delete this line.
-    }
-    ```

 ## [RECOMMENDED] Additional installation of "watchman"